chrisberkhout/soundcloud_finder/README.md

 vectors, normalize them and take their dot product.
 Results closer to 1 are an indicator of similarity.

-I compare the reference image with all 84 character sequences in the dataset.
+I compare the reference image with all 84 digit sequences in the dataset.

-Note that I use an offset, not a position number (in 3.14, the 4 has offset 1).
+Note that I use an offset, not a position number (in 3.14, the 4 has offset 1 from the first position after the decimal point).

 ## Initial results